kollchaitanya-zz/Kaizala-Apartment-Management/README.md

 ## Management team responsibilities
 - House keeping
-    Responsbible to ensure that building premises is clean.
+    Responsible to ensure that building premises is clean.
 - Technical team
-    Different variety of technical issues needs to be hanlded by this team eg: Electrical, Plumbing, Carpenter, Water Treatment Plant, Seweage Treatment Plant.
+    Different variety of technical issues needs to be handled by this team eg: Electrical, Plumbing, Carpenter, Water Treatment Plant, Sewage Treatment Plant.

-Q1) How to ensure that every equipement is working?
+Q1) How to ensure that every equipment is working?
 A1) it is possible by checking it every day, but this needs to be recorded digitally so that the association team can verify through reports.
 So the solution is creating the Daily / Monthly / Quarterly check lists.

 - Daily checklists